A direct controlled-phase gate between microwave photons: SNAP pulses

-Hence, a selective $\pi$-pulse to Bob's auxiliary transmon conditioned on Bob being in vacuum, maps $\frac{|0\rangle - |2\rangle}{\sqrt{2}}\left(\frac{|0\rangle + |2\rangle}{\sqrt{2}}\right)$ to $|e\rangle\left(|g\rangle\right)$.
-The numerical displacements to implement this transformation were found by a Nelder-Mead optimization that maximizes the probability of the final states ending either in vacuum or not in vacuum.
-The parameters of this SNAP sequence are specified in the last row of Table~\ref{tab: SNAP}.
+A selective $\pi$-pulse to Bob's auxiliary transmon conditioned on Bob being in vacuum hence maps $(|0\rangle - |2\rangle)/\sqrt{2}$ and $(|0\rangle + |2\rangle)/\sqrt{2}$ to $|e\rangle$ and $|g\rangle$, respectively.
+The displacement amplitudes used to implement this transformation were obtained via a Nelder–Mead optimization that maximizes the probability of the final state being either in vacuum or not vacuum.
+The parameters of the SNAP sequence are listed in the last row of Table~\ref{tab: SNAP}.